NoelKirkland/flashcards-firebase-2/README.md

 This week we learned how to integrate Firebase into React Redux applications, exploring refactoring actions,reducers, and methods to move CRUD functionality to a Firestore.
 This is an app for flashcards, where a user can add flashcards, update and delete flashcards, and view flashcards and their definitions.

+The site is hosted [here](https://flashcards-firebase-faa8f.firebaseapp.com/).
+If it does not display when loaded, trying clearing your cache or opening the link in a private browsing window.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 <br><br>